-It is with great shock and sadness that I learnt about the death of the designer and artist Kossi Aguessy on 17th April 2017 on what was his 40th birthday.
+It is with great shock and sadness that I learned about the death of the designer and artist Kossi Aguessy on 17th April 2017 on what was his 40th birthday.
 Having first discovered and featured his work on the website in 2011, I later had the privilege of interviewing him for a Design Indaba profile.
 The exchange was both fascinating and insightful as he shared his hopes and visions for future projects.

-A talent gone to soon Aguessy was a visionary designer and artist, this evident not only in his commercial work but also in his art: paintings and larger than like aluminium sculptures that included reimagining’s of traditional African masks and figurines.
+A talent gone too soon Aguessy was a visionary designer and artist, this being evident not only in his commercial work but also in his art: paintings and larger than like aluminium sculptures that included reimagining’s of traditional African masks and figurines.
 Of African Brazilian and Togolese Yoruba heritage, Aguessy was born in Togo, raised in the US and lived in Paris, New York and London where he based his design practices.
 And these diverse experiences greatly influenced his work, which seamlessly crossed creative disciplines and cultures, and often referencing Africa’s rich cultural heritage combined with the precision and perfection of a futuristic outlook .
 He often described himself as:

 “a child of Africa, who pays no attention to the boundaries being then the son of a global education with deep multicultural roots.” – Kossi Aguessy